The college process

 Parent College Prep — This checklist is designed to guide you and your college-bound student through the college application process.

-Questions to Ask When Choosing A College — A variety of questions students and parents may want to explore with college admissions officers or while visiting college campuses.
+Questions to Ask When Choosing A College — This article explores variety of questions students and parents may have for college admissions officers or while visiting college campuses.

 - How to obtain federal codes for Colleges

-Connecticut’s one-stop shop for helping you plan, save and pay for college.
+CT Dollars & Sense: Connecticut’s one-stop shop for helping you plan, save and pay for college.
 They have the information that you need – whether you’re trying to save, looking for scholarships, considering a loan, or just want to figure out how to put it all together.
-CT Dollars & Sense – a great resource for Connecticut students and their families! https://ctdollarsandsense.com/